 When it comes to working with a contractor to get your home fixed, you have a couple of good choices.
-With our experienced staff and equipment, we can inspect, plan and complete your repair and get your house back to new shape.
+With an experienced staff and equipment, they can inspect, plan and complete your repair and get your house back to new shape.

 They work all over King County.
-We can do most kinds of these jobs around the Magnolia WA and Interbay neighborhoods.
-Just make a quick call and we can discuss the issue you are having.
+They can do most kinds of these jobs around the Magnolia WA and Interbay neighborhoods.
+Just make a quick call and discuss the issue you are having.

 Let’s Talk Services